ternaam/capture-base/README.md

 # capture-base
 Tool to help keep score on a large scale capture-the-base game

-Try the latest version of the tool on https://ternaam.github.io/capture-base
+Try the latest version of the tool (WIP) on https://ternaam.github.io/capture-base

 ## in dutch: